 Blue light in the wavelength range 460-480mm is effective in maintaining the human circadian clock.
 The penetration of daylight may not provide sufficient luminance that maintain healthily synchronized biorhythms.
 Luminescent devices with appropriate spectral shifting can provide lighting conditions that maintain biorhythmic health.
 Without incurring the energy use associated with artificial lighting.
 Natural variations in solar illuminance directly produce the output illuminance.
-These three PhD studentships will research different aspects of bringing such devices to realty.
-Further information on the research programme can be found here:
+These three PhD studentships will research different aspects of bringing such devices to reality.
+Further information on the research programme can be found here.

 - Engage in the dissemination of the results of the research, as directed by and with the support of senior research staff.

 - Collaborate with other colleagues and end users to achieve the most impactful outcomes

 - Reporting and presenting the work on a regular basis (internal and external)

 - Participate in Education and Public Engagement activities, as required.

 - Ensure all activities are compliant with the Tyndall Quality Management system and required Health & Safety standards.

 - Carry out any additional duties as may reasonably be required within the general scope and level of the post.

 - The minimum academic qualification is a first or upper second class honours degree relevant physical sciences/engineering/architecture/ building sciences discipline (H2.1 minimum) or equivalent